 If you have any similar goals – let me know in the comments, maybe we can support each other?

 Be more intentional

 A friend recently recommended I watch the documentary ‘Minimalism‘ on Netflix, so I did… and I loved it.
 It really resonated with me and the way I’ve been thinking lately.
-It cemented that for 2017 I want to be more intentional with what I buy, what I consume digitally and what I do in general.
+It cemented that for this year I want to be more intentional with what I buy, what I consume digitally and what I do in general.

 As a start I’ve made a Pinterest board on minimalism, had a total clear out (5 bin bags of clothes and other rubbish – GONE) and unfollowed any brands/people on Facebook that were filling my newsfeed with junk.
 I think curating and editing what you take in via social media is a small way to take control of what you consume.

 Driving is a huge source of anxiety for me and it’s something I want to try and tackle this year.
 I don’t think I’ll ever truly enjoy driving, but if I can drive to places I don’t know without wanting to break down in tears – I’ll be happy.
 First step is to go on SatNav adventures at weekends.

 The latter few months of last year saw my gym routine fly out the window.
 I know I feel better when I eat well and exercise, and I know I’m capable of sticking to a routine, I just need to get back in the swing of things.